strangeprogrammer/CodeTutorials/README.md

-deployment	[DIRECTORY]	# Changes all files under the given directory to the server's owner and group openaccess	[DIRECTORY]	# For all files under the given directory, grants file read and directory traversal permission to everyone closeaccess	[DIRECTORY]	# For all files under the given directory, revokes all permissions from everyone except the owner
+deployment	[DIRECTORY]	# Changes all files under the given directory to the server's owner and group openaccess	[DIRECTORY]	# For all files under the given directory, grants file read and directory traversal permission to everyone closeaccess	[DIRECTORY]	# For all files under the given directory, revokes all permissions from everyone except the owner openproj				# Calls 'openaccess' upon 'CodeTutorials/djangobox/src/' and deals with a pesky file's permissions closeproj				# Calls 'closeaccess' upon 'CodeTutorials/djangobox/src/' and deals with a pesky file's permissions
 ```

 Depending on whether you are using the project solely for development, development of the deployment version, or deployment only, you should invoke the **developer**, **devdeploy**, or **deployment** function (respectively).
-It only needs to be invoked upon the files or that need to have their owner & group changed (this is almost exclusively **CodeTutorials/djangobox/src** and files/directories within it, though you may have to run it every so often depending upon your **umask** value).
+It only needs to be invoked upon the files that need to have their owner & group changed (this is almost exclusively **CodeTutorials/djangobox/src** and files/directories within it, though you may have to run it every so often on a different directory depending upon your **umask** value).

-Finally, you will have to give executable permissions to both the owner and group of **CodeTutorials/djangobox/src/docker/docker_wrapper/runContainer.sh**, and give execute permission to the owner of **CodeTutorials/djangobox/src/docker/docker_wrapper/buildimages.sh**.
+Finally, As part of the installation process, you should run **openbox** at least once in order to change some permissions.

 To deactivate the developer tools, simply run the following: